Setono/SyliusCostPricePlugin/README.md

 ```

 ### Step 6: Add form widgets to twig templates
-You need to override the template displaying the product and product variant form and add a `form_row` statement with the barcode:
+You need to override the template displaying the product and product variant form and add a `form_row` statement with the cost price and cost price currency:

 ```twig
 {# app/Resources/SyliusAdminBundle/views/ProductVariant/Tab/_details.html.twig #}